ISAITB/shacl-validator/README.md

 to easily run from an IDE or a completely separate configuration file can be provided from an external config location.

 To run change first to the required module:
-- `shaclvalidator-service` to run as a web app
+- `shaclvalidator-war` to run as a web app
 - `shaclvalidator-jar` to run as a command line tool

 Then, from this directory do